Elocrypt/RiftWardTweaks/README.md

 ## Notes

 * Rift Wards must be **active** to be highlighted and emit light.
-* Rift Wards light can be turned off with `/rwt set t false`
 * Rift Ward lighting is controlled by 'LightHSV' in the config.
 * HSV values are limited by the **[VSLightWheel](http://tyron.at/vs/vslightwheel.html)** — the engine supports a safe range of:
   - `Hue (H)`: 0-64,